macocci7/PHP-FrequencyTable/README.md

 1. Require `FrequencyTable.php`

-    Require `FrequencyTable.php` as below in your PHP code.
+    Require `FrequencyTable.php` as follows in your PHP code (Example.php).

     ```
     <?php